-Manila is quickly becoming a hotspot for great food, with another exceptional restaurant opening every other month.
+Metro Manila is becoming one of the food capitals of the world serving dishes from all over the globe.
 This makes the diner’s task more difficult—where is the best place to dine in manila?
 We’ve narrowed it down to the list below, from 210° Kitchen + Drinkery to Your Local.

 On its second year, T&C’s Fabulous Dine Around delivers a grander celebration of great food and equally good company tapping more of Manila’s favorite restaurants.

 T&C and Globe Platinum have invited over 250 guests to dine at intimate tables at one of 61 host restaurants.
 After dinner, guests will converge for a nightcap at an after party at the Sage Bar at Makati Shangri-La.